mesosphere/dcos-docs-site/pages/1.12/deploying-services/multi-tenancy-primitives/index.md

 Roles do not require explicit management, like configuring a new role and assigning it to a task, they are created on demand when deploying a task or configuring a weight or quota.
 Likewise, you should not delete roles, they exist for the duration of the cluster.

 ## Reservations
-Reservations can be manually configured, and as previously discussed are used by SDK frameworks.
+[Reservations](https://mesos.apache.org/documentation/latest/reservation/) can be manually configured, and as previously discussed are used by SDK frameworks.
 In both cases, an authorised user must be declared which is referred to as the principal/framework or an operator.
 In the case of SDK frameworks in DC/OS this is also known as the service account.

 ### Adding
 Adding reserves resources on a specific agent with id `312dc1dc-9b39-474f-8295-87fc43872e7c-S0` for role low, guaranteeing `four` CPU shares and `512MB` of RAM.
 When any task with a role of low requests offers that match - what this agent has reserved then the task will be guaranteed to the agent itself.

-**Note:** The principal of `bootstrapuser` differs for each user.
-In this example, the principal of `bootstrapuser` is my superuser account.
+<p class="message--note"><strong>NOTE: </strong>The principal of `bootstrapuser` differs for each user.
+In this example, the principal of `bootstrapuser` is my superuser account.</p>

 You must change the `agent_id` for the agent ID on your cluster.
 Use `$dcos node` to find the agent id.